AdiJoost/BarTender/README.md

 This is a project for the module "NoSQL Datenbanken (cds-115) FS25".

 ## Setup
 BarTender is intendet to be run in a Docker Container.
 Therefore, you must have Docker running on your device.
-Ensure, that you run the commands of the
+Ensure, that you run the following commands in the rootfolder of this application.
+Also, it is important, that the root folder is named "BarTender" as the application determins absolute paths with this name.

 ### Create the docker image
     docker build -t bar_tender .